spacebeam/research/distro/README.md

-# Spacebeam
+# Char

-Spacebeam is a custom Debian stable (x86_64) distribution that enables end users easily build computational clusters, grid endpoints and visualization on tiled-displays; installation and support is also available from community members.
+Spacebeam present a custom Debian stable (x86_64) distribution that enables easily build computational clusters, grid endpoints and visualization on tiled-displays; installation and support is also available from community members.

 ## Core ideas
 - Functions are a form of objects.